Louis Coatalen: Aero engines

 During World War I he designed aircraft engines for Sunbeam.
 On his death in 1962 Lord Sempill wrote to The Times to point out that Coatalen was one of the three leading designers of engines for aircraft and airships used by the RNAS in the First World War.
 The other two, he said, were W O Bentley and Sir Henry Royce.

 Sunbeam produced a greater variety of aero engines than any other business during the war.
 W O Bentley said this was "in part because Coatalen was so good at selling ideas to the Admiralty and War Office."

-He was appointed a director of STD Motors when in 1920 Sunbeam joined with Clément-Talbot and Darracq to form STD Motors Limited, but he remained chief engineer of Sunbeam.
-He was later put in charge of the technical and designing staffs of all STD subsidiaries.
+He was appointed a director of S.T.D.
+Motors when in 1920 Sunbeam joined with Clément-Talbot and Darracq to form S.T.D.
+Motors Limited, but he remained chief engineer of Sunbeam.
+He was later put in charge of the technical and designing staffs of all S.T.D. subsidiaries.

 Race cars

 With the success of 1.5-litre Talbot-Darracq cars, his main interest became racing cars.
 Their wins catapulted Sunbeam to the highest echelons of international competition from the legendary success at the 1912 Coupe de l’Auto to winning the 1914 and 1922 Tourist Trophy and 1923 and 1924 Grand Prix.
 Coatelen collaborated with the industry foremost designer Ernest Henry on the 1922 Grand Prix Sunbeams and had some of the most respected drivers of the period – Henry Segrave, Jean Chassagne and Kenelm Lee Guinness driving his Sunbeam cars.

-In 1926, Sunbeam's racing activities were taken into the STD company and moved to Suresnes near Paris in France and although Coatalen continued working part-time in Wolverhampton, he spent most of his time in Paris.
+In 1926, Sunbeam's racing activities were taken into the S.T.D. company and moved to Suresnes near Paris in France and although Coatalen continued working part-time in Wolverhampton, he spent most of his time in Paris.

 On his direction, Sunbeam was among the first British manufacturers to provide front wheel brakes.
 Coatalen's innovations included balancing the wheels (a technique also claimed by Sig Haugdahl) and putting the oil pump in the sump, and he was an early advocate of shock absorbers.